 If you’ve played an RPG, you’ve probably come across the D20.
 This is the steadfast die labelled as you’d guess with 1 through 20.
 There are some 20 Sided Dice that are not true dice, these have the numbers spiralling around and usually use a symbol for the 20.
 These are spin down counters, not generally usable as a replacement due to the number placement.

 This Die is a speciality, not usually used for a lot of things.
 They usually are a the Die itself contained within a transparent case.
 Again not something we use in Directive51RPG

 Checks and Balances

 With the dice i’m aiming for more variety to allow for better choice, more options, more chances for success and the counter to that, more chances for failure.
 Within Directive51RPG we look at base chance for success is 4.
-This can be 50% chance on a single 6 sided die.
-25% on a 4 sided Die etc. If the task is harder to complete.. we up the Difficulty base for the check (this is down to the Base Operator).
+This can be 50% chance on a single 6 sided die and 62.5% on a single 8 side die.
+If the task is harder to complete.. we up the Difficulty base for the check (this is down to the Base Operator).

 As you can see above, once you hit 9 points in the stat, you will need to roll more than 1 die, using 1 D10 and the die difference.
 Once you’re at 17 or more points, that goes to 2 D10 + difference.. extrapolate as required.

 In the case of Mixed stats ( stats coming from 2 of the 3 primary stats: electronics, toughness and firearms), you get to choose whether you wish to combine the points values before checking the table or check the table for each stat individually.